What is the average pace of the runs at these retreats?

 Since our retreats take place on trails of varying types, we can characterize the runs by a specific pace-per-mile.

 In general, we approach all the retreat runs with a very relaxed, social pace.
 We stop frequently to eat and drink and take photos (there are always lots of photo ops on our runs!).
 And depending on the terrain, there is times where we hike rather than run.
 The group size is typically between 10 to 16 women, and so within every group there’s always a wide range in running pace, which is why we always have two or three guides with us.
 One is at the front the group, one at the back and one floating around between the various pace groups.
 This way, everyone gets to go at their own pace and not feel rushed.
+Learn more about the retreat levels we offer here.

 What is the group size on your trips?